opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-budgets.rst.txt

 To understand why this is the case, let's describe the attacker model more explicitly.
 Suppose you use a Session to generate answers to queries on a database, while enforcing a given privacy budget on a set of queries.
-An attacker is trying to determine whether a specific record (their target) is present in the input database.
+An attacker is trying to determine whether a specific row (their target) is present in the input database.
-This attacker is powerful: we assume that they know all the records in the database, except their target.
+This attacker is powerful: we assume that they know all the rows in the database, except their target.

 Suppose the attacker starts with a uniform prior suspicion about whether their target is